Home » Water Softening » Water Softener Guides » Where to Discharge Water Softener Backwash with Ease

 There are also advanced septic systems that evaporate or disinfect wastewater before discharging it into the soil.

-In order to clean an old septic tank, you will need to make holes at the bottom of it and plug the drain pipe at the very bottom.
 If everything goes as it should, your backwash should be dispersed across a wider area and not harm the ecosystem in any way.

 6. Subsurface Discharge